-To change a wax filter, you will need your case of wax filter tools.
+To replace a wax filter, you will need your box of wax filter tools.

-The wax filter is located at the inward end of the receiver.
-The wax filter helps keep earwax away from the components of your hearing aid.
+The wax filter is located at the inward end of the receiver or custom earmold.

+It helps keep earwax away from the components of your hearing aid.
 You must replace it on a regular basis.
 Consult your hearing care professional for advice on how often you need to replace it.
 It will depend on how much wax your ear produces.

 If you wear a dome, remove it before following this process for replacing the wax filter.
-See "Changing your hearing aid domes", page 41.
+See "Changing your hearing aid domes", page 39.